 If your AML doesn't improve with treatment or it keeps coming back, you may want to ask your doctor about clinical trials.
 These are studies that test new drugs, combinations of chemotherapy, or other treatments to see if they're safe and if they work.

 The treatment you get in a clinical trial may be better than currently available cancer drugs.
 Ask your doctor about any trials that might be a good fit for you.
-Be sure you know what’s involved, and what the risks and benefits are, just like with any other treatment.
+Be sure you know what’s involved and what the pros and cons are, just like with any other treatment.